This is the second in a series of blog posts assessing the 2016-17 budget and the budget negotiation process from PBPC and its allies.

 (So far, the General Assembly has not seen fit to tax cigars.
 Some legislators have defended this exclusion on the grounds that adding such a tax will lead Pennsylvania cigar wholesalers to move to other states.
 This rationale is pretty hard to credit since only two states, Florida and New Hampshire, do not tax cigars.)

-All told, the recurring revenues included in the 2016-17 budget that come from ideas we have identified and championed comes to $611 million.
+All told, the recurring revenues included in the 2016-17 budget that come from ideas we have identified and championed totals $611 million.

 It took time to bring these proposals to fruition.
 It took a unique configuration of political forces; in particular, it took a serious structural deficit combined with the reluctance on the part of legislators to increase broad-based taxes in an election year, to get them passed by the General Assembly.

 But it also took someone identifying the ideas, doing the research to show that they are plausible, and bringing them to the attention of editorial writers, reporters, and politicians, and then doing it again and again.
-That’s what we at PBPC—with the help of our coalition partners in the labor, human service, education and advocacy communities and citizens across the state—do year in and year out.
+That’s what we at PBPC do year in and year out with the help of our coalition partners in the labor, human service, education, and advocacy communities, as well as citizens across the state.
 That’s what our funders who provide the dollars mentioned in the title of this piece enable us to do.

 We are going to be putting out a series of blog posts in the next two weeks about the missed opportunities in this year’s budget—missed opportunities to better fund education, human services, and environmental protection on the one hand, and to raise taxes in a way that makes our horribly unfair tax system a little better, on the other.
 Keeping in mind our small victories will, I hope, help us all stay determined to do the long hard work that will lead to bigger victories in the future.